VFSPhotoReady.com

 How to Take a Perfect OCI Photo at Home — 3 Steps

-1. Setup: Stand 4–5 feet from a plain white wall.
+1. Setup: Stand 4–5 feet from a plain white or light-coloured wall.
 Use natural light from a window in front of you.
 Turn off overhead lights if they create shadows.

 2. The photo: Ask someone to take it at eye level using the rear camera.
-Face forward, neutral expression, mouth closed, no glasses, head straight.
+Face forward, neutral expression, mouth closed, no tinted or reflective glasses, head straight.
 No selfie mode.

 3. Upload: Go to VFSPhotoReady.com.
 The AI checks all requirements, crops to exact OCI specs (600×600px), and flags any issues before you pay.
-Add AI background removal (+$1) for guaranteed ICAO white background.
+Add AI background removal (+$1) for a guaranteed clean plain background.

 Total cost: $4.99 (or $5.99 with background removal).
 Takes 2 minutes.